 Most aerial photographers and videographers go with a system that’s smooth and stable in flight.
 These aircraft tend to be copters of one kind or another.
 Quadcopters are popular for this purpose.

 If you want to zoom around and have no plan to take pictures or don’t care about the image quality, pay closer attention to the top speed, 3d functions (flips and rolls), and other performance specifications.

-DJI’s recent consumer drones have sport modes built in where the drones agility and speed is increased.
+DJI’s recent consumer drones have sport modes built in where the drone’s agility and speed are increased.
 This feature can be found in the Mavic, and Phantom 4.
-For a balance of image quality and performance we would recommend these two systems.
+For a balance of image quality and performance, we would recommend these two systems.